Sys-Inventor-Lab/new-memory-systems/iSwap/README.md

 4. **Compress and Swap Thread**: This component distinguishes applications’ pages and applies different swap strategies – compress LC applications’ pages (high priority) in the main memory and swap out BE applications’ pages (low priority) to hard disk.
 Locate in the  Linux kernel.

 The four components in iSwap work in parallel as independent threads in the kernel.
+All the code that iSwap modified is located in folder /kernel_module.
+(Note that when you run iSwap, frontswap.c, memory.c, and vmscan.c are in the linux kernel.)

 ## How to Run iSwap